iicdii/node-pdftk-serverless/README.md

   <em>Postman body example</em>
 </p>

 It merges all incoming PDF regardless of key name.
+Note that the page order is output as a result of sorting the keys in the file in ascending order.

 It returns PDF blob with `application/pdf` header so you can check out the preview in response body in Postman.